The latest Kit Maker version is 2.4.0 (beta) – Link

 Transfer the processed kits to your MPC.
 Watch the video or see your MPC model’s manual for info on how to do this.
 Once the kits are on your MPC, the .xpm program files are ready to load as presets.

-Important: MPCs only allow .wav files with a 44.1k sample rate.
+NOTE MPCs only allow .wav files with a 44.1k sample rate.

 Ableton Live